jonathanstathakis/wine_analysis_hplc_uv/logbook.md

 Ok, now that I've established the basis of some tools for working with these large datasets I will go back to working on the preprocessing pipeline.

 The wine set i will work on is the same one as above.

+Fist step is to produce the dataframes in an appropriate format to work on.
+This has been achieved by modifying the `pivot_wine_data` function in pca module to produce a dataframe with a heirarchical index of ('wine', ['mins', 'val']).